LucasDelfino92/morrowindsharp/mw++.md

 Optimizes the most performance heavy areas of vanilla Morrowind through texture atlases.
   - MO2 will install this mod as a BAIN package.
 Only tick **10 Glow in the Dahrk Patch - Interior Sunrays** and click **OK**.
   - Rename the mod to **Project Atlas - Glow in the Dahrk Patch**.
 Click **OK**.
-- [**Light Decay**](https://www.nexusmods.com/morrowind/mods/46671) by Greatness7 and Melchior Dahrk
-The radius of a handheld light will gradually diminish and eventually go out when the light extinguishes.
 - [**Mist Retexture**](https://www.nexusmods.com/morrowind/mods/44322) by Remiros
 Improves the texture for the mist.
 The mist is now much smoother and more detailed, as well as less opaque and flat.
 This also makes it play much nicer with SSAO.
   - Only install the **Mist Retexture** main file.